-Jangro Cleaning Chemicals: Classification, Labelling and Packaging 2015.
-Part 2
+Jangro Cleaning Chemicals: Classification, Labelling and Packaging from 2015

 From 1st June 2015 all Jangro products will be labelled under the new Globally Harmonised System of Classification and Labelling of Chemicals.